ttlew/conversation/dialog-build.md

 Add at least one node-level handler that can recognize it when a user wants to exit the node.

-For example, in a node that collects information to schedule a pet grooming appointment, you can add a node-level handler that conditions on the #cancel intent, which recognizes utterances such as, "Forget it.
-I changed my mind."
+For example, in a node that collects information to schedule a pet grooming appointment, you can add a node-level handler that conditions on the #cancel intent, which recognizes utterances such as, `Forget it.
+I changed my mind.`

 1. In the JSON editor for the handler, fill all of the slot context variables with dummy values to prevent the node from continuing to ask for any that are missing.
-And in the handler response, add a message such as, "Ok, we'll stop there.
-No appointment will be scheduled."
+And in the handler response, add a message such as, `Ok, we'll stop there.
+No appointment will be scheduled.`
 1. Choose what action you want the service to take next from the following options:

     - **Prompt again (Default)**: Displays the prompt for the slot that the user was working with just before asking the off-topic question.
     - **Skip current slot**: Displays the prompt associated with the slot that comes after the slot that the user was working with just before asking the off-topic question.
 And the service makes not further attempts to fill the skipped slot.
     - **Skip to response**: Skips the prompts for all remaining empty slots including the slot the user was working with just before asking the off-topic question.

 1. In the node-level response, add a condition that checks for a dummy value in one of the slot context variables.
-If found, show a final message such as, "If you decide to make an appointment later, I'm here to help."
-If not found, it displays the standard summary message for the node, such as "I am making a grooming appointment for your $animal at $time on $date."
+If found, show a final message such as, `If you decide to make an appointment later, I'm here to help.` If not found, it displays the standard summary message for the node, such as `I am making a grooming appointment for your $animal at $time on $date.`

 Here's a sample of JSON that defines a node-level handler for the pizza example.
 Note that, as described earlier, the context variables are all being set to dummy values.
 In fact, the `$size` context variable is being set to `dummy`.
 This $size value triggers the node-level response to show the appropriate message and exit the slots node.